Table of Contents

 - Enter in their Employee ID and PIN.
 If you want them to change the PIN when they next sign-in slide that switch across.

-- If you would like to automatically send a welcome letter with pairing details to the user slide over the switch at the bottom of the screen called Send User App Pairing Details.
-You will then have the ability to name the users device (it will default a name in which you can change), then tick the boxes beside the notification methods you want.
-(They will only be enabled if you have entered in an email address or mobile phone number)
+- If you would like to automatically send a welcome letter (which contains information in how to download the ChekRite mobile app and pair it with your company) with pairing details to the user slide over the switch at the bottom of the screen called Send User App Pairing Details.

-After entering the username you need to enter a password.
+You will also need to specify the initial password for the user.
 The user can change their own password once they have logged in to the portal.

 Finally, you need to select a user role from the drop-down list.
 The available user roles are defined here.